open-quantum-safe/oqs-demos/unbound/USAGE-client.md

         },

 ```
+After query the DNS server, we can check the key exchange algorithm using wireshark.
 To verify the key exchange algorithm, use the post quantum [wireshark](https://github.com/open-quantum-safe/oqs-demos/tree/main/wireshark) variant to check the "client hello" package.

 ![wireshark screenshot](wireshark_screenshot.png)